Department of Natural Resources

 There may be two generations a year of C. phobifer in Ontario and Michigan white-tailed deer.
 In these areas, the winter cycle requires about 6 months of development and the summer cycle about 3 months.

 External signs of the presence of deer nose bots are seldom noticeable.
 Behavior such as snorting and lowering of the head may indicate the migration of released mature larvae within the nasal passages.
-Nasal discharge and giddiness may also become evident.
+Nasal discharge may also be evident.
 Occasionally, heavy infections may cause death by suffocation.
 Death may also result from detached larvae migrating to the lungs.

 The retropharyngeal pouch is usually enlarged in infected deer and may become markedly inflamed.
 The epithelium of the pouch appears pitted or eroded and may become partly detached, necrotic and edematous.